ndp/cajoler/README.md

 * `showFilter`: A function that returns `true` if the cajoling message should be shown to the user.
 It is passed a value of the previous button the user chose.
 If the user has not chosen before, or local data has been deleted, the parameter will be an empty string.

+### CSS

+Styles can be imported¹ from `cajoler/src/cajoler.css`.
+To customize colors or anything else, simply use the cascade, and override selectors.
+Everything is name-spaced inside `.cajoler`, and it's pretty easy to do your own thing.
+If you don't want to use this class name, override the option `cssClass` in the options.

+¹ I used a configuration with webpack and `html-webpack-plugin` and `css-loader`, but you can do it your own way.

 ## Development

 Build using TSDX.